abhiWon/quality-gate/README.md

 QUALITY GATE ?
 A Quality Gate is a set of measure-based Boolean conditions.
 It helps you know immediately whether your project is production-ready.
 If your current status is not Passed, you'll see which measures caused the problem and the values required to pass.

-Limitations

-1] If no of lines of code is less than 20, the SonarCloud code analysis won't trigger the analysis.
-2] Need to ensure that the rule is added on master branch to ensure that only if the checks related to SonarCloud Code Analyis & SonarCloud Build are successful, user can merge the PR.

 ANALYSIS MEASURES: